sisl/FreudenthalTriangulation.jl/README.md

 ## Credits

-Contributors to this package include Mykel Kochenderfer and Sidhart Krishnan
+Contributors to this package include Sidhart Krishnan, Tim Wheeler, and Mykel Kochenderfer.